Blog posts

 Markdown parsing options

-Blogatto exposes markdown parsing options that control which extensions are enabled.
-Use markdown.options() to override the defaults returned by markdown.default_options():
+Blogatto exposes Markdown parsing options that control which extensions are enabled when parsing .md source files.
+Djot files are not affected — jot follows the djot specification without runtime toggles.
+Use post.options() to override the defaults returned by post.default_options():

 footnotes: True,